pscohn/sqld/README.md

 ## Current Status

-Currently focused on building full support for Postgres.
+Currently focused on improving support for Postgres SQL.

 - [x] Simple select queries
 - [x] Dynamically generated where clauses
-- [x] Range loops for dynamically adding clauses
+- [x] If statements and range loops for dynamically adding clauses
 - [x] Fragments for sharing SQL clauses between queries
-- [ ] Full support for Postgres SQL
+- [ ] Improved support for Postgres SQL

 ## How to Use